B. Gerald Cantor (1916-1996)

 Early Life

 Bernard Gerald Cantor was born in the Bronx, New York, in 1916.
 “Bernie,” as he was known by all, attended DeWitt Clinton High School, where he excelled at math.
-As a teenager, he sold peanuts, popcorn and hotdogs at Yankee Stadium to baseball fans who came to watch the legendary Babe Ruth and Lou Gehrig.
+As a teenager, he sold peanuts, popcorn and hotdogs at Yankee Stadium to fans who came to watch the legendary Babe Ruth and Lou Gehrig.
 Demonstrating a precocious business instinct, the young entrepreneur worked only the doubleheaders, because “you sold more between games.”
-Mr. Cantor entered New York University as a pre-law student, but the Depression economy was taking its toll and employment prospects were grim.
+Bernie entered New York University as a pre-law student, but the Depression economy was taking its toll and employment prospects were grim.
 Convinced that “if you can’t make money, you’d better deal in money,” he switched to business courses and found a job on Wall Street.

 Professional Achievements

 B.G.
-Cantor & Co. evolved into the financial holding company Cantor Fitzgerald Inc., with offices in major U.S. and world cities.
+Cantor & Co. evolved into the financial holding company Cantor Fitzgerald Inc., with offices in major American and world cities.
 Under Mr. Cantor’s leadership, the company was responsible for several firsts in financial technology.
-In 1972 Cantor Fitzgerald originated screen brokerage (a computerized system for trading government bonds) in the United States; and in 1983 it became the first corporation to offer worldwide screen brokerage in U.S. government securities.
+In 1972 Cantor Fitzgerald originated screen brokerage (a computerized system for trading government bonds) in the United States; in 1983 it became the first corporation to offer worldwide screen brokerage in U.S. government securities.

 “Rodin’s Apostle”